Home » People

 Community ecology of aquatic insects, focusing on mosquitoes and predaceous diving beetles.

-Interests: stoichiometry, urban ecology, invasion biology, tropical ecology, life history, evolution, climate change, predator-prey interactions, competition, arboviruses, species diversity patterns, container systems
+Interests: invasive species, stoichiometry, urban ecology, tropical ecology, life history, evolution, climate change, predator-prey interactions, competition, arboviruses, species diversity patterns, container systems

 Current Graduate students